loopbackio/loopback.io/doc/index.md

 ## Background: New documentation site

+**LoopBack documentation has moved from `docs.strongloop.com` to this site!**

-We're moving LoopBack docs from Confluence to GitHub/Jekyll to enable the open-source community to contribute.
+Content on this site is sourced in [GitHub](https://github.com/strongloop/loopback.io/blob/gh-pages/pages/) to enable the open-source community to contribute.
+For more information, see [Contributing to LoopBack documentation](en/contrib/).

 This site is based on Tom Johnson's [Documentation Jekyll theme](https://github.com/tomjohnson1492/documentation-theme-jekyll).